rust-lang/blog.rust-lang.org/posts/c-abi-changes-for-wasm32-unknown-unknown.md

 behavior.

-In late 2023 [the wasm-bindgen project fixed bindings generation][wbgfix] to be compatible with the standard definition of `extern "C"`.
+In late 2023 [the wasm-bindgen project fixed bindings generation][wbgfix] to be unaffected by the transition to the standard definition of `extern "C"`.
 In the following months a [future-incompat lint was added to rustc][fcw1] to specifically migrate users of old `wasm-bindgen` versions to a "fixed" version.
 This was in anticipation of changing the ABI of `wasm32-unknown-unknown` once enough time had passed.
 Since